Fort Wayne Community Schools: School Board

-Property Tax Remonstrace
+Property tax remonstrace

-On April 23, 2007, the School Board voted to fight a remonstrance by property tax payers in the FWCS district opposing a $500 million Facilities Improvement Plan.
+On April 23, 2007, the School Board voted to fight a remonstrance by property taxpayers in the FWCS district opposing a $500 million Facilities Improvement Plan.
 The organization Code Blue Schools led the remonstrance.
 Remonstrance petitions were submitted to the Allen County Auditor on July 1, 2007.
 Those against the $500 million bond issue submitted over 33,000 signatures, in contrast with the 11,000 signatures collected in favor of the bond issue.

-Closing Elmhurst High School
+Elmhurst High School closure

 On March 22, 2010, a vote was taken by the FWCS School Board to accept a recommendation of the FWCS administration regarding ways to reduce the 2010 district budget by $15 million.
 The administration's report included the step of closing Elmhurst High School.
-The budget moves were required because current economic conditions reduced federal and state funds available to the school district.
-The closing of Elmhurst has been a highly debated topic over the past several years, and the Board, by a unanimous vote of 7-0, agreed to accept the administration's recommendation.
-With that action, the 2009/10 school year was the final year of operations for the school.
+The budget moves were required because current economic conditions reduced federal and state funds available to the district.
+The closing of Elmhurst was controversial.
+By a unanimous vote of 7–0, the board agreed to accept the administration's recommendation for closure, effective upon completion of the 2009–2010 academic year.
 Returning students were reallocated to other high schools in the FWCS system.

-School Directory
+Schools

 As well as offering public education during the day, FWCS offers continuing education classes and events that meet in its buildings in the evenings and on weekends (Saturday and Sunday).